pixelhandler/ember-off-canvas-components/README.md

 to make developing components as easy as possible for myself and anyone who feels they can contribute.

-To me, running a single command, `testem`, to begin development work is the ideal scenario.
+To me, running a single command, `./testem`, to begin development work is the ideal scenario.
 In this one command:

 * A Broccoli server will start and rebuild when it detects code changes
 * Test'em will run tests and automatically re-run the tests each time Broccoli builds
 * The component becomes available at http://localhost:7357/examples/index.html and will automatically reload each time Broccoli builds

-Similarly, one command, `grunt dist`, will build and test the component for distribution.
+Similarly, one command, `./grunt dist`, will build and test the component for distribution.
 In this one command:

 * Broccoli will build the component for testing